|

 pool finish had not completely cured.
 The product that you

-added is used to help control heavy metal staining.
-I doubt
+added is used to help

-that it will remove the stains just by the simple addition
+the stains just by the simple addition of the product to the

-more information on this topic.
+control.
 I hope that this information

 will prove helpful.